CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### order

-Can be set to specify whether the menu-items are ordered in the ascending order or in descending order.<br/>
+Can be set to specify whether the menu-items are ordered in the ascending order or in descending order.
 Valid values are 'asc' and 'desc'.
 Default is 'asc'.

 ```